Arpppit/data_leakage_detection/README.md

-# data_leakage_detection
+# DataLeakageDjango
-Django project for data leakage detection using watermarking techniques
+A Django app for data leakage detection

+Run manage.py to view options available for running.
+Create new users from the command line before using in the admin activated website.